Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Realizations of quantum groups associated to Weyl group elements

-where the order of the terms is such that the $\alpha$--term appears to the left of the $\beta$--term if $\alpha < \beta$ with respect to the normal ordering of $\Delta_+$ with the help of which the quantum root vectors $e_{\beta}, f_{\beta}$ are defined in Proposition \ref{rootss}.
+where the order of the terms in the product over the positive roots is such that the $\alpha$--term appears to the left of the $\beta$--term if $\alpha < \beta$ in the normal ordering of $\Delta_+$ with the help of which the quantum root vectors $e_{\beta}, f_{\beta}$ are defined in Proposition \ref{rootss}.

 Similarly to (\ref{dhtw}) one obtains that for a reduced decomposition $w=s_{i_1}\ldots s_{i_k}$ and $T_w=T_{i_1}\ldots T_{i_k}$ only depending on $w$ one has from (\ref{dhtw}) and (\ref{defds})